pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 changes to Python source files in projects installed as editable will be reflected the next time an interpreter process is started.

-To install a Python package in "editable"/"development" mode Change directory to the root of the project directory and run ``pip install -e .``:
+To install a Python package in "editable"/"development" mode Change directory to the root of the project directory and run:

 ::